‘Faux-zempic’ Warning Issued as Dangerous Counterfeit Weight Loss Drugs Circulate

 A recent study found that one in ten teenagers had used products marketed as “nature’s Ozempic” or “budget Ozempic,” including laxatives and other unapproved weight loss supplements.
 These products are not safe for adolescents and have been linked to increased risks of developing eating disorders and other mental health conditions.

 Dr. John Hertig, a pharmacist and member of the Alliance for Safe Online Pharmacies, warns that counterfeit drugs come with multiple dangers.
-“Any drug received from an illegitimate source comes with inherent risk, including getting sugar pills and wasting money, getting a substance that has been contaminated with something that shouldn’t be consumed, or not having a prescriber to issue instructions on how to administer it,” he said.
+“Any drug received from an illegitimate source comes with inherent risks, including receiving sugar pills and wasting money, getting a substance that has been contaminated with something that shouldn’t be consumed, or not having a prescriber to issue instructions on how to administer it,” he said.

 Because Ozempic is administered via injection, the risks of counterfeit versions are compounded.
 “Illegitimate weight loss drugs posing as Ozempic carry specific risks because they are injectables,” Dr. Hertig explained.
-“They're not only counterfeiting the actual pharmaceutical product, they're also counterfeiting the needles that go with it.”
+“They're not only counterfeiting the actual pharmaceutical product; they're also counterfeiting the needles that go with it.”

 With demand continuing to grow and misinformation spreading across social platforms, the warning from the medical community is clear: do not use any version of Ozempic unless it has been prescribed by a licensed medical professional and dispensed by a reputable pharmacy.